 BOARD OF DIRECTORS.
-The Company is managed by a Board of Directors composed of nine members, a majority of whom are independent of the Company's management.
-The Board of Directors met six times in 1997.
-Each of the directors attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he served during the year.
+The Company is managed under the direction of a Board of Directors composed of nine members, a majority of whom are independent of the Company's management.
+The Board of Directors met eight times in 1998.
+Each of the directors attended at least 75% of the total number of meetings of the Board of Directors and of each committee on which he served during the year, except Dr. Sexton attended five of the eight Board of Directors meetings and Mr. Hochstim attended one of the two Audit Committee meetings.

 EXECUTIVE COMMITTEE.
 The Executive Committee of the Board of Directors consists of Messrs.
 Moore, Siegel and A. Coppola and has such authority as is delegated by the Board of Directors, including authority to negotiate and implement acquisitions and to execute certain contracts and agreements with unaffiliated third parties.
-The primary purposes of the Executive Committee are (i) to exercise, during intervals between meetings of the Board of Directors and subject to certain limitations, all of the powers of the full Board of Directors, (ii) to monitor and advise the Board of Directors on strategic business planning for the Company, and (iii) to deal with matters relating to the directors of the Company.
-The Executive Committee did not meet during 1997.
+The primary purposes of the Executive Committee are (i) to exercise, during intervals between meetings of the Board of Directors and subject to certain limitations, all of the powers of the Board of Directors, (ii) to monitor and advise the Board of Directors on strategic business planning for the Company, and (iii) to deal with matters relating to the directors of the Company.
+The Executive Committee did not meet during 1998.

 AUDIT COMMITTEE.
 The Board's Audit Committee consists of Messrs.
-Hochstim and Hubbell, neither of whom is an officer or employee of the Company.
+Hochstim and Cownie, neither of whom is an officer or employee of the Company.
+Effective February 9, 1999, Mr. Cownie replaced Mr. Hubbell, who served on the Audit Committee since 1994.
 The Audit Committee makes recommendations concerning the engagement of independent public accountants, reviews with the independent public accountants the plans and results of the audit engagement, approves professional services provided by the independent public accountants, reviews the independence of the independent public accountants, considers the range of audit and non-audit fees and reviews the adequacy of the Company's internal accounting controls.
-The Audit Committee met two times during 1997; Mr. Hochstim attended all of the meetings, and Mr. Hubbell attended all but one of the meetings.
+The Audit Committee met twice during 1998; Mr. Hubbell attended all of the meetings and Mr. Hochstim attended one of the two meetings.

 COMPENSATION COMMITTEE.
 The members of the Compensation Committee are Mr. Cownie and Dr. Sexton, neither of whom is an officer or employee of the Company.
 The Compensation Committee reviews and recommends to the Board of Directors compensation for the Company's officers and key employees, in addition to administering certain of the Company's employee benefit and stock plans.
-The Compensation Committee met four times during 1997; both Mr. Cownie and Dr. Sexton attended all of the meetings.
+The Compensation Committee met five times during 1998; Mr. Cownie attended all of the meetings and Dr. Sexton attended all but one of the meetings.